-The Hospital's bonds payable totaled \$74.3 million and \$80.4 million at June 30, 2022 and 2021, respectively.
-The bonds are Federal Housing Administration (FHA) insured Hospital Mortgage Revenue Bonds and were issued pursuant to a trust indenture, dated as of May 1, 2015.
+Debt activity - The Hospital's bonds payable totaled \$68.0 million and \$74.3 million at June 30, 2023 and 2022, respectively.
+The bonds are Federal Housing Administration (FHA) insured Hospital Mortgage Revenue Bonds and were issued pursuant to a trust indenture, dated May 1, 2015.
 The bonds carry interest rates that range from 0.484% to 3.532%.

-The current portion of this debt was \$6.3 million and \$6.1 million at June 30, 2022 and 2021, respectively.
+The current portion of this debt is \$6.5 million and \$6.3 million at June 30, 2023 and 2022, respectively.

 On September 9, 2021, the Hospital closed on a mortgage loan to partially finance the construction of a new patient tower.
 The debt was issued under the HUD Section 242 loan guarantee program and is backed by GNMA securities.
 The mortgage will be drawn down as needed to fund the construction project, not to exceed \$320 million, and carries an interest rate of 3.275%.
 The terms of the loan require interest only payments through construction.
 Principal and interest payments will begin on October 1, 2024 with loan maturity occurring on September 1, 2049.
-During the year ended June 30, 2022, the Hospital drew down \$51,689,000 and incurred interest of \$881,000.
-Issuance costs of \$7,483,000 were incurred in connection with the construction loan and have been recognized as non-operating expense in the Statements of Revenues, Expenses and Changes in Net Position.
+During the years ended June 30, 2023 and 2022, the Hospital drew down \$114.8 and 51.7 million and incurred interest of \$3.5 and 881 thousand, respectively.

 The loan guarantee is considered federal assistance subject to the requirements of Office of Management and Budget (OMB) uniform guidance.
-Accordingly, the loan guarantee is considered a federal award for purposes of UNM's June 30, 2022 and 2021 Single Audit.
+Accordingly, the loan guarantee is considered a federal award for purposes of UNM's June 30, 2023 and 2022 Single Audit.